-DAA3303 Hard Surface Modeling and Texturing (5 credits) Prerequisite(s): DAA2375
+DAA3303 Hard Surface Modeling and Texturing (5 credits)

 Building on the knowledge and skills for modeling taught in DAA2375, this module focuses on the process for optimized modeling and texturing of non-organic scene elements including architecture, props, and vehicles.
 Students are also introduced to digital sculpting for hard surface models.